 - Both condyles of the femur and the joint surface of the articular surface of the tibial head are replaced.

 - Insertion of a plastic sliding surface (mainly polyethylene) between both prosthetic components

 - If necessary, additional replacement of the posterior surface of the patella (tricondylar knee replacement)

 - Indication: knee osteoarthritis, which is nonresponsive to conservative treatment and severely restricts the patient's quality of life

 - Description: prosthetic replacement of the femoral trochlear (= patella condyle) and the rear surface of the patella

 - Indication: mainly isolated degenerative alterations of the femoropatellar joint

 - Indication: severe knee osteoarthritis with ligament insufficiency and femorotibial rotational malalignment

 - Description: analogous to the bicondylar knee prosthesis; However, the femoral and tibial components are larger shaft prostheses that are more deeply anchored and are connected via a movable axis.

-Postoperative deep venous thrombosis prophylaxis is to be administered for knee replacement and any surgery to correct a fracture located close to the knee joint
+Postoperative deep venous thrombosis prophylaxis: should be administered for knee replacement and any surgery to correct a fracture located close to the knee joint